ythecombinator/resume/resumes/markdown/en.md

 **2nd place** @ *III Startup Weekend Fortaleza*

-> I worked as a Front-end developer in the project *Chego Lá* which is a solution for monitoring school performance that scored 2nd place in the [III Startup Weekend Fortaleza](http://www.up.co/communities/brazil/fortaleza/startup-weekend/4487).
+> I worked as a Front-End/Mobile developer in the project *Chego Lá* which is a solution for monitoring school performance that scored 2nd place in the [III Startup Weekend Fortaleza](http://www.up.co/communities/brazil/fortaleza/startup-weekend/4487).

 **2nd place** @ *I Feira de Hardware & Software (FHS) do Instituto Federal de Educação, Ciência e Tecnologia do Ceará (IFCE)*